Environmental Protection Agency (EPA).

 B. Exposure Assessment

 iii.
 Cancer.
-EPA did not perform a cancer aggregate exposure assessment because avermectin B1 is classified as a Group E chemical and is “not likely to be carcinogenic to humans.”
+An aggregate exposure assessment for the purpose of assessing cancer risk was not performed because avermectin has been classified as “not likely to be carcinogenic to humans.”

 iv.
 Anticipated residue and PCT information.
-Section 408(b)(2)(E) of the FFDCA authorizes EPA to use available data and information on the anticipated residue levels of pesticide residues in food and the actual levels of pesticide chemicals that have been measured in food.
-If EPA relies on such information, EPA must pursuant to section 408(f)(1) require that data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
-Following the initial data submission, EPA is authorized to require similar data on a time frame it deems appropriate.
-For the present action, EPA will issue such Data Call-Ins for information relating to anticipated residues as are required by FFDCA section 408(b)(2)(E) and authorized under FFDCA section 408(f)(1).
-Such data call-ins will be required to be submitted no later than 5 years from the date of issuance of this tolerance.
+Section 408(b)(2)(E) of FFDCA authorizes EPA to use available data and information on the anticipated residue levels of pesticide residues in food and the actual levels of pesticide residues that have been measured in food.
+If EPA relies on such information, EPA must require pursuant to FFDCA section 408(f)(1) that data be provided 5 years after the tolerance is established, modified, or left in effect, demonstrating that the levels in food are not above the levels anticipated.
+For the present action, EPA will issue such data call-ins as are required by FFDCA section 408(b)(2)(E) and authorized under FFDCA section 408(f)(1).
+Data will be required to be submitted no later than 5 years from the date of issuance of this tolerance.

-The Agency believes that the three conditions listed above have been met.
-With respect to Condition 1, PCT estimates are derived from Federal and private market survey data, which are reliable and have a valid basis.
-EPA uses a weighted average PCT for chronic dietary exposure estimates.
-This weighted average PCT figure is derived by averaging State-level data for a period of up to 10 years, and weighting for the more robust and recent data.
-A weighted average of the PCT reasonably represents a person's dietary exposure over a lifetime, and is unlikely to underestimate exposure to an individual because of the fact that pesticide use patterns (both regionally and nationally) tend to change continuously over time, such that an individual is unlikely to be exposed to more than the average PCT over a lifetime.
-For acute dietary exposure estimates, EPA uses an estimated maximum PCT.
-The exposure estimates resulting from this approach reasonably represent the highest levels to which an individual could be exposed, and are unlikely to underestimate an individual's acute dietary exposure.
-The Agency is reasonably certain that the percentage of the food treated is not likely to be an underestimation.
-As to Conditions 2 and 3, regional consumption information and consumption information for significant subpopulations is taken into account through EPA's computer-based model for evaluating the exposure of significant subpopulations including several regional groups.
+The Agency believes that the three conditions discussed in Unit III.C.1.iv. have been met.
+With respect to Condition a, PCT estimates are derived from Federal and private market survey data, which are reliable and have a valid basis.
+As to Conditions b and c, regional consumption information and consumption information for significant subpopulations is taken into account through EPA's computer-based model for evaluating the exposure of significant subpopulations including several regional groups.
 Use of this consumption information in EPA's risk assessment process ensures that EPA's exposure estimate does not understate exposure for any significant subpopulation group and allows the Agency to be reasonably certain that no regional population is exposed to residue levels higher than those estimated by the Agency.
-Other than the data available through national food consumption surveys, EPA does not have available information on the regional consumption of food to which avermectin may be applied in a particular area.
+Other than the data available through national food consumption surveys, EPA does not have available reliable information on the regional consumption of food to which avermectin may be applied in a particular area.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).

-Unlike other pesticides for which EPA has followed a cumulative risk approach based on a common mechanism of Start Printed Page 5628toxicity, EPA has not made a common mechanism of toxicity finding as to avermectin and any other substances and avermectin does not appear to produce a toxic metabolite produced by other substances.
-For the purposes of this tolerance action, therefore, EPA has not assumed that avermectin has a common mechanism of toxicity with other substances.
-For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see the policy statements released by EPA's Office of Pesticide Programs concerning common mechanism determinations and procedures for cumulating effects from substances found to have a common mechanism on EPA's website at http://www.epa.gov/pesticides/cumulative/.
+EPA has not found avermectin to share a common mechanism of toxicity with any other substances, and avermectin does not appear to produce a toxic metabolite produced by other substances.
+For the purposes of this tolerance action, therefore, EPA has assumed that avermectin does not have a common mechanism of toxicity with other substances.
+For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see the policy statements released by EPA’s Office of Pesticide Programs concerning common mechanism determinations and procedures for cumulating effects from substances found to have a common mechanism on EPA's website at http://www.epa.gov/pesticides/cumulative.

 C. Safety Factor for Infants and Children